 Bongs have been around for so long, there are tons of different types to pick from.
 It can be intimidating for beginners, especially if you don’t know what makes different bongs distinct from one another.

 Let’s break down the different types of bongs you’ll see in shops or at your friends’ homes.

 - Straight tube bongs are simple and reliable.
 They tend to have a smaller base than beaker bongs.
 But they also can come with percolators and diffusing downstems.
-These bongs are usually pretty tall, oftentimes between 8 and 24 inches.

 - Bubblers are smaller, portable bongs that are easy to carry around and that come in a wide range of aesthetic designs.
 Often using a mouthpiece, they look like a combination of a bong and a cannabis pipe.

 - Zongs are named for their famous zigzagging shapes.
 This is more than just an aesthetic preference, as the Z shape can help to work as an ice catch and cool down smoke even further before it reaches your mouth.

 - Inline bongs feature intricate designs and strong bases.
 They also have special in-line percolators.
 These are horizontal attachments built straight onto the glass, which technically makes them multi-chamber bongs as well.
 These provide some of the smoothest hits you’ll ever experience, but they are more expensive.